lindsaygelle/nook/character/README.md

 # Character
-Character contains the various characters, grouped by animal type, found in the Animal Crossing series.
+Character contains the various characters and villagers found in the Animal Crossing series.